DrMarc/slab/README.md

 sig.delay(duration=0.0006, channel=0) # delay the first channel by 0.6 ms
 ```

 **Sound**: Inherits from Signal and provides methods for generating, manipulating, displaying, and analysing sound stimuli.
-Can compute descriptive sound features and apply manipulations to all sounds in a folder.
+Can compute descriptive sound features and apply manipulations to all sounds in a folder.<sup id="a1">[1](#f1)</sup>
 ```python
 vowel = slab.Sound.vowel(vowel='a', duration=.5) # make a 0.5-second synthetic vowel sound
 vowel.ramp() # apply default raised-cosine onset and offset ramps